Leopold II, Holy Roman Emperor: Holy Roman Emperor

 To his sister, he gave good advice and promises of help if she and her husband could escape from Paris.
 The émigrés who followed him pertinaciously were refused audience, or when they forced themselves on him, were peremptorily denied all help.
 Leopold was too purely a politician not to be secretly pleased at the destruction of the power of France and of her influence in Europe by her internal disorders.
 Within six weeks of his accession, he displayed his contempt for France's weakness by practically tearing up the treaty of alliance made by Maria Theresa in 1756 and opening negotiations with Great Britain to impose a check on Russia and Prussia.

 Leopold put pressure on Great Britain by threatening to cede his part of the Low Countries to France.
 Then, when sure of British support, he was in a position to baffle the intrigues of Prussia.
-A personal appeal to Frederick William II led to a conference between them at Reichenbach in July 1790, and to an arrangement which was in fact a defeat for Prussia: Leopold's coronation as King of Hungary on 11 November 1790, preceded by a settlement with the Diet in which he recognized the dominant position of the Magyars.
-He had already made an eight months' truce with the Turks in September, which prepared the way for the termination of the war begun by Joseph II.
+A personal appeal to Frederick William II led to a conference between them at Reichenbach in July 1790, and to an arrangement which was in fact a defeat for Prussia: Leopold's coronation as King of Hungary on 11 November 1790, preceded by a settlement with the Diet in which he recognised the dominant position of the Magyars.
+He had already made an eight months' truce with the Ottoman Turks in September, which prepared the way for the termination of the war begun by Joseph II.
 The pacification of his eastern dominions left Leopold free to re-establish order in Belgium and to confirm friendly relations with Britain and the Netherlands.

 During 1791, the emperor remained increasingly preoccupied with the affairs of France.
 In January, he had to dismiss the Count of Artois (afterwards Charles X of France) in a very peremptory way.
 His good sense was revolted by the folly of the French émigrés, and he did his utmost to avoid being entangled in the affairs of that country.
 The insults inflicted on Louis XVI and Marie Antoinette, however, at the time of their attempted flight to Varennes in June, stirred his indignation, and he made a general appeal in the Padua Circular to the sovereigns of Europe to take common measures in view of events which "immediately compromised the honour of all sovereigns, and the security of all governments."
-Yet he was most directly interested in negotiations with Turkey, which in June led to a final peace, the Treaty of Sistova being signed in August 1791.
+Yet he was most directly interested in negotiations with the Ottoman Turks, which in June led to a final peace, the Treaty of Sistova being signed in August 1791.